RMpsSpec * rmPSSpecNew (void)

 RMenum rmPSPageSetOutputFormat (RMpsSpec *toModify, RMenum newFormat)

 RMpsSpec *toModify - an RM object holding PostScript generation options.
 RMenum newFormat - a format enumerator for the type of PS to output.
-Must
+Must be one of RM_PS_REGULAR or RM_PS_EPS.

 There are many parameters that affect how RM produces PostScript output from a scene graph.
 These parameters are all specified to RM via an RMpsSpec object.
 See rmPSSpecNew() for information about creating RMpsSpec objects, and see the RM Programming Guide for complete information about all the PostScript output attributes.